ravirun/misfit-ravi/README.md

 ## Content Topic

-### Social Media: The World's Greatest Unpaid Internship
+### How Everyone Thinks They're "Different" (But We're All the Same)

 ---

 ## Topic Overview

-A satirical exploration of how social media has become an unpaid job where we create content, build brands, and perform labor—all for free.
+A satirical look at how we all think we're unique and different, but we're actually following the same patterns, trends, and behaviors.

 ---